lucaspetry/ine5424-exercises/README.md

-# ine5424-exercises
+# INE5424 Operating Systems II - Exercises
-Exercises for the Operating Systems II Class
+Exercises for the Operating Systems II class at the Federal University of Santa Catarina (UFSC).